-When the Civil War began, the Anderson family lived in Kansas not too far away from the Bakers.
-Natives of Missouri, they had moved to Kansas before it became a state when it was thought Kansas could be made a slave state by colonizing largely from the South.
+The Anderson family lived in Kansas, near the Bakers, when the Civil War began.
+Natives of Missouri had moved to Kansas before it became a state when it was thought Kansas could be made a slave state by colonizing mainly from the South.

-The people of the neighborhood looked upon the family as hard characters, and it was an open secret that they had committed several murders.
+The neighborhood people looked upon the family as hard characters, and it was an open secret that they had committed several murders.
 To kill, steal, and plunder was their business, and they became quite a terror to the community.
-The breaking out of the Civil War opened them up to grand opportunities for carrying on their hellish business, of which they were not slow to take advantage.
-About this time several other desperate characters joined them, among them one Lee Griffin, and a notorious scoundrel named Reed.
-They established their headquarters at Council Grove, and from this point would sally out and commit all manner of depredations, including murder, rape, and horse-stealing.
-In one of these marauding excursions, they stole two horses from George Segur, who was father-in-law to Judge Baker.
+The breaking out of the Civil War opened them up to grand opportunities for carrying on their hellish business, which they were not slow to take advantage of.
+Several other desperate characters joined them, among them one Lee Griffin and a notorious scoundrel named Reed.
+They established their headquarters at Council Grove and, from this point, would sally out and commit all manner of depredations, including murder, rape, and horse-stealing.
+In one of these marauding excursions, they stole two horses from George Segur, father-in-law to Judge Baker.

 On hearing of this, Baker, with several others, started in pursuit and overtook the party on the Santa Fe Trail, some distance west of Council Grove.
-The horses were recovered, and Baker swore out a warrant of arrest against the Andersons.
-This coming to the knowledge of old man Anderson, he swore he would take Baker’s life, and arming himself with a rifle, and with murderous intent, he went to Baker’s house.
-Baker having been previously informed of Anderson’s design, met him prepared, and before the latter could carry out his murderous purpose Baker shot him dead.
+The horses were recovered, and Baker swore out an arrest warrant against the Andersons.
+This coming to the knowledge of old man Anderson, he swore he would take Baker’s life, and arming himself with a rifle and with murderous intent, he went to Baker’s house.
+Having been informed of Anderson’s design, Baker met him prepared, and before the latter could carry out his murderous purpose, Baker shot him dead.

-More than a month passed by without anything being heard of the Andersons and their gang, and a faint hope began to be entertained that they had seen the last of them in the neighborhood, when on the morning of July 2, 1862, the Andersons were discovered skulking in the vicinity of Baker’s house.
-They had returned the previous evening, and with them was another villain, a stranger, unknown to anyone in the community.
+More than a month passed by without anything being heard of the Andersons and their gang, and a faint hope began to be entertained that they had seen the last of them in the neighborhood when, on the morning of July 2, 1862, the Andersons were discovered skulking in the vicinity of Baker’s house.
+They had returned the previous evening, and with them was another villain, a stranger unknown to anyone in the community.
 Learning of Baker’s absence from home, the Anderson gang secreted themselves in the neighborhood, leaving the stranger to watch Baker’s house and apprise them of his return.
-On the evening of July 3, Baker and his returned from Emporia, which was immediately communicated by the stranger to the Andersons.
+On the evening of July 3, Baker returned from Emporia, which the stranger immediately communicated to the Andersons.

-At that time Baker kept a supply store near the Santa Fe Trail, which stood about seven or eight rods from his house.
+At that time, Baker kept a supply store near the Santa Fe Trail, about seven or eight rods from his house.
 The Andersons were not long in perfecting their plans.
-The stranger was sent to Baker’s house, instructed to tell him that he was the “boss” of a train that was camped a short way off and that he desired to purchase some supplies.
-Baker, never having seen the stranger before, and this being a usual occurrence, was entirely free from suspicion, but yet, in those unsettled times when every man on the frontier went armed, he took the precaution to buckle on a pair of revolvers, and accompanied by his brother-in-law, George Segur, he went with the stranger to the store.
-It was now well into the evening, so under darkness, the Andersons could station themselves close to the store without running much risk of detection.
+The stranger was sent to Baker’s house, instructed to tell him that he was the “boss” of a train camped a short way off and desired to purchase some supplies.
+Baker, never having seen the stranger before, and this being a usual occurrence, was entirely free from suspicion.
+However, in those unsettled times when every man on the frontier went armed, he took the precaution to buckle on a pair of revolvers, and accompanied by his brother-in-law, George Segur, he went with the stranger to the store.
+It was now well into the evening, so the Andersons could station themselves close to the store without running much risk of detection under darkness.

 Baker had just about finished putting up the stranger’s order when the Andersons, with their partners in crime, rushed into the store and fired, wounding both Baker and Segur in the first discharge.
-Taken by surprise, and being outnumbered two to one, Baker and Segur in their wounded condition sought shelter in the cellar, where the murderers sought to follow them, but Baker, firing through the cellar door, wounded Jim Anderson in the leg, breaking his thigh bone.
+Taken by surprise and being outnumbered two to one, Baker and Segur, in their wounded condition, sought shelter in the cellar, where the murderers sought to follow them, but Baker, firing through the cellar door, wounded Jim Anderson in the leg, breaking his thigh bone.
 The Andersons then withdrew from the building and set fire to it.
-In the cellar, Baker told his brother-in-law that he was mortally wounded and could not live long, and advised Segur to escape through the cellar window, which, after much difficulty, he succeeded in doing.
-While the store was being devoured by flames, the desperadoes watched outside lest Baker should escape, as one of the most respected citizens of Morris County was burned to death in the cellar of his own store by this gang of cut-throats.
+In the cellar, Baker told his brother-in-law that he was mortally wounded and could not live long and advised Segur to escape through the cellar window, which, after much difficulty, he succeeded in doing.
+While flames were devouring the store, the desperadoes watched outside lest Baker should escape, as one of the most respected citizens of Morris County was burned to death in the cellar of his store by this gang of cut-throats.
 Segur died from his wound on the following day.
-After finishing their hellish work in Morris County, the murderous gang returned to Missouri continuing their guerrilla warfare and bushwhacking.
+After finishing their hellish work in Morris County, the murderous gang returned to Missouri, continuing their guerrilla warfare and bushwhacking.

 Although Colonel S.N.
-Wood had, by the authority of the Secretary of War, and of the Governor of Kansas, organized the Morris County Rangers in the early part of 1863, guerrillas were not deterred from making plundering and murderous incursions into the country.
+Wood had, by the authority of the Secretary of War and the Governor of Kansas, organized the Morris County Rangers in the early part of 1863, guerrillas were not deterred from making plundering and murderous incursions into the country.
 On May 4, 1863, Dick Yeager and his band of guerrillas encamped in the vicinity of Council Grove.
-No doubt his intention was to sack the town, but the people armed themselves and posted sentinels each night and frustrated his plans.
-After domineering over the citizens for some time with a high hand, and using threats and insults, he withdrew with a portion of his band to Diamond Springs, where, without either ceremony or provocation, they shot and killed a citizen named Augustus Howell, and severely wounded his wife.
+No doubt he intended to sack the town, but the people armed themselves and posted sentinels each night, frustrating his plans.
+After domineering over the citizens for some time with a high hand and using threats and insults, he withdrew with a portion of his band to Diamond Springs, where, without either ceremony or provocation, they shot and killed a citizen named Augustus Howell and severely wounded his wife.

-Another thing that tended to save Council Grove and its people from the ravages of Yeager, was the fact that Captain Rowell, with a company of the Second Colorado Regiment, was stationed close to the town to guard the mail and Santa Fe wagon trains.
+Another thing that tended to save Council Grove and its people from Yeager’s ravages was that Captain Rowell, with the company of the Second Colorado Regiment, was stationed close to the town to guard the mail and Santa Fe wagon trains.
 Throughout 1864, the people were kept constantly on the alert.
-Now it would be a guerrilla raid that would call them to arms, and now a visit from hostile Indians.
-Many were the depredations committed that year by marauding bands of both whites and Indians, but the people, knowing the insecurity of life and property in those harassing years, were always on the alert, and while the depredations perpetrated in the adjoining counties were quite serious, Morris County escaped with but few, and these were of a trifling character.
+Now, it would be a guerrilla raid that would call them to arms, and now a visit from hostile Indians.
+Many were the depredations committed that year by marauding bands of both whites and Indians.
+Still, knowing the insecurity of life and property in those harassing years, the people were always on the alert.
+While the depredations perpetrated in the adjoining counties were quite serious, Morris County escaped with a few minor incidents.

-In 1867 occurred the lynching of one of the guerrillas, and the affair caused a great deal of excitement in Council Grove.
+In 1867, the lynching of one of the guerrillas occurred, and the affair caused a great deal of excitement in Council Grove.
 In the fall of 1866, a man named McDowell came from Missouri and made Council Grove his stopping place.
-During the Civil War, McDowell had been a bushwhacker, and when the war was over he became an outlaw.
+During the Civil War, McDowell had been a bushwhacker, and he became an outlaw when the war was over.
 He boasted of his crimes and seemed to take pride in telling how many men he had killed.
-People paid very little heed to his boasting at the time and set it all down to braggadocio.
-At that time one W.K.
-Pollard kept a livery stable in Council Grove, and one day McDowell went to the stable and hired a team, ostensibly for the purpose of going to Junction City.
-When McDowell didn’t return, Pollard became suspicious and started after him the next morning.
-On reaching Junction City he found that McDowell had gone farther, and was, by that time, probably out of the state.
-His next step was to procure a requisition from Governor Crawford, after which he started in pursuit of the thief, and succeeded in overtaking him at Nebraska City, where he arrested him and brought him back to Council Grove.
-Here, he had a preliminary examination and was held for trial at the District Court.
+People paid little heed to his boasting then and set it all down to braggadocio.
+At that time, one W.K.
+Pollard kept a livery stable in Council Grove, and one day, McDowell went to the stable and hired a team, ostensibly to go to Junction City.
+When McDowell didn’t return, Pollard became suspicious and started after him the following day.
+On reaching Junction City, he found that McDowell had gone farther and was, by that time, probably out of the state.
+His next step was to procure a requisition from Governor Crawford.
+He started pursuing the thief and succeeded in overtaking him at Nebraska City, where he arrested him and brought him back to Council Grove.
+He had a preliminary examination and was held for trial at the District Court.

-McDowell; however, would not be so lucky.
+McDowell, however, would not be so lucky.
 The men then seized McDowell from the jail and carried him to the center of the bridge that crossed the Neosho River.
-McDowell begged and pleaded and screamed for mercy, but all his pleading fell upon deaf ears, for he was about to taste of that kind of mercy that he, by his own boasting, had shown to his helpless victims when they appealed to him.
-One end of the rope was fastened around his neck and the other end secured to the railing of the bridge.
-Up he was lifted and over he was dropped, and there he was left dangling until the next morning.
+McDowell begged and pleaded and screamed for mercy, but all his pleading fell upon deaf ears, for he was about to taste of that kind of mercy that he, by his boasting, had shown to his helpless victims when they appealed to him.
+One end of the rope was fastened around his neck, and the other end was secured to the bridge’s railing.
+Up he was lifted, and over he was dropped, and there he was left dangling until the next morning.
 An inquest held on his body rendered a verdict of death by strangulation.

 A few days after this occurred, the whole community was thrown into considerable excitement by a rumor that members of William Quantrill’s and Bill Anderson’s bands, to which McDowell had belonged, were on their way to take revenge upon the people of Morris County, and Council Grove in particular.
-However, lucky for the people of Council Grove, it turned out to be a mere rumor.
+However, lucky for the people of Council Grove, it was a mere rumor.